-Savannah Morning News executive editor Rana Cash hired to lead Charlotte Observer
+Savannah Morning News Executive Editor Rana Cash hired to lead Charlotte Observer

 "Leading the Georgia newsrooms, and being rooted in Savannah, has been an opportunity of a lifetime," Cash said.
 "We've connected with our communities in ways that we had not done before, our journalism has been elevated and the support of our digital products has been phenomenal.
 I know that we have a solid foundation upon which we can build and provide the quality, solutions-oriented journalism that our newsrooms deserve."

-Since joining the Morning News, Cash has led initiatives focusing on covering communities of color, emphasized digital approaches and developed livestreamed events that provided information to the public amidst the COVID-19 pandemic.
+Since joining the Morning News, Cash has led initiatives focusing on covering communities of color, emphasized digital approaches and developed livestreamed events that provided information to the public amid the COVID-19 pandemic.

 "Rana has been a remarkable leader for the Savannah newsroom and our other Gannett newspapers in Georgia," said Pam Sander, Southeast director for the USA Today Network.